osrf/gazebo_user_guide/src/started_interfaces_player.md

 player gazebo.cfg
 ~~~

-You'll now be able to run `playerv` or other player clients.
+You'll now be able to run `playerv` or other Player clients.